-AFRICAN LEADERS ARE DIVORCED FROM REALITY.
+AFRICAN LEADERS ARE DIVORCED FROM REALITY

 Whatever the reason, there is an immense lesson to be learned by African Leaders.
-The Prime Minister has the same health insurance coverage as everyone else on the train, unlike in Africa and America where the leaders enjoy first class health coverage and the majority of the population are either uncovered or undercovered.
+The Prime Minister has the same health insurance coverage as everyone else on the train unlike in Africa and America where the leaders enjoy first class health coverage and the majority of the population are either uncovered or under covered.
 Some sick African leaders travel with government owned and maintained planes to foreign countries for treatment.
 Meanwhile they are accumulating hospital and plane parking fees for their nations.
-They refuse to disclose their illnesses which are being treated at government expense.
+They refuse to disclose their illnesses, which are being treated at government expense.

-Africa, leaders travel on the same dilapidated, crater-filled, crime-infested roads as their citizens.
+African leaders travel on the same dilapidated, crater-filled, crime-infested roads as their citizens.
 Their security outriders riding on motorcycles and pick-up vehicles whip other road users off the highways.
 Many motorists have been killed or maimed by these convoys.
 Their heavily tinted armored vehicles travel at such a high rate of speed that they have also killed or maimed many innocent pedestrians, who were at the right place at the right time.
 Wouldn’t it be civilized to have paved and well maintained roads and highways for every citizen?

-When African leaders travel by air, they use a special section of the airport, called the VIP or State Lounge.
+When African leaders travel by air, they use a special section of the airport, called the VIP or State Lounges.
 When exiting the airport and entering their capital cities, African leaders go under a special arch reserved for the President.
 Africastallestman is yet to see such contraptions in modern Europe, Asia, or America.
 Emperors of yore had such triumphant arches but the Emperors had a long list of accomplishments.

 African leaders are accomplished at impoverishing their nations.
 Maybe they should be entering and exiting their capitals through the back door as thieves.

-One African President on leaving office was “surprised “ to find the roads congested and the whole country in darkness.
+One African President on leaving office was “surprised “to find the roads congested and the whole country in darkness.
 Surprised!
 When you are insulated from your subjects, how can you assess the needs of the people from the aircraft inspired rear seats of your darkly tinted luxurious limousines or when you have seven jet aircrafts to whisk you around the country overflying every problem?

 While African leaders spend half their tenure in foreign western countries shopping, vacationing, or undergoing treatment for the common cold, they are out of touch with the governed.
 Meanwhile Western leaders vacation in their countries.
 At the end of their tenures, African leaders will usually lie, intimidate, and if necessary kill their way into reelection.
 What a comedy of misgovernance and maladministration!